Qualitative properties for solutions to conformally invariant fourth order critical systems: Description of the results

-This classification result can be seen as a complement to the works of T. Aubin \cite{MR0448404} and G. Talenti \cite{MR0463908} (see also \cite{MR0303464,MR634248,MR544879}).
-Moreover, they as well dealt with the singular case, proving that if $u$ is a singular solution to \eqref{secscalarsystem}, there exist $a \in (0,[(n-2)/n]^{(n-2)/4}]$ and $T\in (0,T_a]$ such that
+This classification result can be seen as a complement to the works of T. Aubin \cite{MR0448404} and G. Talenti \cite{MR0463908}.
+Moreover, they as well dealt with the case when the origin is a non-removable singularity, proving that if $u$ is a singular solution to \eqref{secscalarsystem}, there exist $a \in (0,[(n-2)/n]^{(n-2)/4}]$ and $T\in (0,T_a]$ such that

 where $v_{a,T}$ is the unique $T$-periodic bounded solution to the following second order problem

 where $T_a\in\mathbb{R}$ is the fundamental period of $v_a$.
 In this situation, asymptotic properties for global solutions to \eqref{secondorderfowler} can be inferred using standard ODE methods, such as conservation of energy, phase-plane analysis and Floquet theory (or Bloch wave theory).